(866) 350-8460 | Contact Us | FAQ

 Some of the bells and whistles EMR systems provide, such as clinical decision support, pop-up alerts, clinical prediction rules, or reminders for follow-up —all of which are intended to improve care delivery may influence a physician’s clinical decision-making.
 Relying too heavily on these perks make it possible for a potential lawsuit.
 A wrong click of the mouse can inevitably lead to an inaccurate prescription ordered, possibly causing harm to a patient.

-3. Vulnerability to fraud claims.
+3. Vulnerability to Fraud Claims

 The first work plan naming EMRs as targets for review was introduced by the Office of the Inspector Generalin 2012, which focused on practices and policies implemented to assist with Medicaid and Medicare vulnerabilities.